gatherworkshops/digital-media/_courses/building-the-web/css-basics.md

     notes: |

-      The grey text at the top is a comment.
-It is not visible in the output.

-      The white text is code.
-It is visible in the output.
+      You should now have a new CSS panel open in CodePen.

+      The top panel is the HTML, which you are already familiar with.

+      The bottom panel is the CSS, where we are going write all of our design code.

   - content: |